wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 2.0.9 =
+= 2.0.11 =
-Improved title experiments.
-Test which title gets more "readers"
+Some minor improvements and Heatmaps.